 I love watching my baby explore her surroundings.
-I get such pleasure from observing her delight in the little things, the small things… the things that are often overlooked by adults.
+I get such pleasure from observing her delight in the little things—the things that adults often overlook.

-In fact, I could envision my daughter’s excitement as she dug into the basket and pulled out an item to explore.
-I could imagine her delight and the wonderful connections she would be making by being allowed to safely explore such materials.
+I could envision my daughter’s excitement as she dug into the basket and pulled out an item to explore.
+Imagine her delight and the beautiful connections she would be making by being allowed to examine such materials safely?!

-So, I sent out an e-mail to some friends and family, I included the link to the article and I asked them to be on the lookout for treasure basket items.
+So, I sent an email to some friends and family, including the link to the article, asking them to be on the lookout for treasure basket items.

-Then I scoured my house for materials that I could immediately use in the treasure basket.
-So far it only has a few objects… but my daughter loves it.
+Then, I scoured my house for materials I could immediately use in the treasure basket.
+So far, it only has a few objects, but my daughter loves them.

-We have a half hour block of time in the afternoon (while my other child is having her rest time) in which my daughter explores her basket.
+We have a half-hour block of time in the afternoon (while my other child is having her rest time), during which my daughter explores her basket.

-She interacts with the items in a variety of ways.
-She puts them in her mouth, she bangs them together, she bangs them on her head, she shakes them, she pushes them, she pulls them, she drops them and she picks them up.
+She interacts with the items in various ways.
+She puts them in her mouth, bangs them together, bangs them on her head, shakes them, pushes them, pulls them, drops them, and picks them up.

-My role as the adult is to observe.
-I don’t demonstrate or interfere… I let her completely direct the way in which she experiments with the materials.
-As a result, I’ve been able to videotape our play sessions and I’ve thoroughly enjoyed my role as a quiet observer.
+My role as the caregiver is to observe.
+I don’t demonstrate or interfere.
+I let her completely direct her experiments with the materials.
+As a result, I’ve been able to videotape our play sessions and thoroughly enjoyed my role as a quiet observer.

-I’m looking forward to seeing how my daughter’s exploration of these objects evolves and I’m eager to add new objects to her treasure basket.
-It’s amazing how a few mundane household items can instantly become so magical!
+I’m looking forward to seeing how my daughter’s exploration of these objects evolves, and I’m eager to add new objects to her treasure basket.
+It’s incredible how a few mundane household items can instantly become magical!

 Little Acorns To Mighty Oaks (2011).
 Heuristic Play Part I: Treasure Baskets.
 Retrieved May 22, 2012 from: http://www.littleacornstomightyoaks.co.uk/Articles/Treasure_basket.